 - Standardization of rates

-- Randomized trials and Cohort studies
+- Randomized trials, clinical trials and cohort studies

 - Case-control studies